Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 -   Makes the entity receive damage from Healing effect, heal from Instant Damage effect and become immune to Regeneration and Poison effect.
 -   Makes the entity receive increased damage from weapons with Smite enchantment.
 -   Restricts entity to spawn at block light level 0

 ---

-### minecraft:phantom

--   Prevents entity from spawning normally with spawn rules.

----